 Pro-government rally planned in Serbia amid growing discontent after mass shootings

-BELGRADE, Serbia (AP) — Tens of thousands of people converged on the Serbian capital on Friday for a major rally in support of President Aleksandar Vucic, who is facing an unprecedented revolt against his autocratic rule amid the crisis triggered by two mass shootings that stunned the nation.
+BELGRADE, Serbia (AP) — Tens of thousands of people are expected in the Serbian capital on Friday for a major rally in support of President Aleksandar Vucic, who is facing an unprecedented revolt against his autocratic rule amid the crisis triggered by two mass shootings that stunned the nation.

 Those working in state firms and institutions were told to take a day off from work to attend the rally in front of the parliament building.
 Some said that they were warned that they could lose their jobs if they don’t show up on the buses which started arriving hours before the gathering was to start.

 Serbian officials said the rally promotes “unity and hope” for Serbia.

 At three large anti-government protests held earlier this month in the capital, demonstrators demanded Vucic’s ouster as well as the resignation of two senior security officials.
 They also demanded the withdrawal of broadcasting licenses for two pro-Vucic television stations that promote violence and often host convicted war criminals and other crime figures.